SimeonSavov/ProgrammingFundamentals_UnitTesting/README.md

 # Programming Fundamentals and Unit Testing with C#

-Welcome to my repository for the 'Programming Fundamentals and Unit Testing' course in C# at SoftUni.
+Welcome to my repository for the 'Programming Fundamentals and Unit Testing' course in QA Engineering at SoftUni.
 Here, I will be sharing my exercises and projects.

 ## Folder Structure